-The following is an indication of the kind of structure that should be used in the write-up of a student project.
-In this example I will assume the project is about building a Bayesian network tool for predicting software faults.
+The following is an indication of the kind of structure that should be used in the write-up of a computer science student project.
+Non-computer science students can ignore all but the main structure.
+In this example I will assume the project is about building a web based system for selecting mobile phone tariffs.